Iwo24pl/rs-ulanzi-d200/README.md

 > based on [`glmagalhaes/rs-ulanzi-d200`](https://github.com/glmagalhaes/rs-ulanzi-d200)
 > (upstream source on
 > [GitLab](https://gitlab.com/glmagalhaes.mail/rs-ulanzi-d-200-linux)).
-> Please open issues on this fork, not upstream.
+> Please open issues related to this fork on this fork, not upstream.

 An unofficial plugin for [OpenDeck](https://github.com/nekename/OpenDeck) that adds support for the Ulanzi D200 and D200H devices.